 Osteopathy is a living science that continues to evolve.
-Osteopathic physicians understand that the human being functions as a whole and that the body, mind, and spirit are interrelated in health and disease.
+Osteopathic physicians are continually developing new techniques and approaches to patient care.
+This ongoing study is founded on the understanding that the human being functions as a whole and that the body, mind, and spirit are interrelated in health and disease.
 Health is perceived as a dynamic process, continually changing and evolving.
-When this process comes out of balance with the whole, disease may result.
+When this process comes out of balance with the whole, disease will result.

 Founded in 1874 by Dr. Andrew Taylor Still in order to re-enliven the practice of medicine, osteopathy looks closely at the relationship between form and function.
 Through in-depth study of anatomy and physiology and the natural laws that underlie them, osteopathy seeks to understand not merely the manifestations of disease, but also its cause.

 Osteopaths acquire an intimate, palpatory knowledge of normal anatomy and physiology in order to recognize the origins of disease.
 We apply this hands-on knowledge in addition to conventional medical knowledge to treat all medical conditions, using gentle techniques that cooperate with the body’s innate wisdom and capacity to heal.
 Because the laws of living systems are expressed throughout the natural world, osteopathic physicians learn by observing and experiencing nature.

 “… the cerebrospinal fluid is one of the highest known elements that is contained in the body… this great river of life must be tapped and the withering fields irrigated at once or the harvest of health will be lost forever.”

 –A.T.
 Still, The Philosophy and Mechanical Principles of Osteopathy, 1902